DuqueDeTuring/books2explore/readme.md

 - Regenesis: Feeding the World Without Devouring the Planet.
 George Monbiot.
 - Reliable Software Through Composite Design by Glenford J. Myers
 - Remember Me: Memory and Forgetting in the Digital Age.
 Davide Sisto.
+- Renaissance Gothic: Architecture and the Arts in Northern Europe, 1470-1540.
+By Ethan Matt Kavaler
 - Republic, Lost: How Money Corrupts Congress--and a Plan to Stop It by Lawrence Lessig
 - Rest: Why You Get More Done When You Work Less by Alex Soojung-Kim Pang
 - Rethinking Existentialism by Jonathan Webber